Sonnykimee/JazzBarNetwork/README.md

 # Jazz Bar Network
-This is HTML file storage repository for Jazz Bar Network Webpage.
+This is repository for Jazz Bar Network webpage file.

 You are free to use, modify and redistribute any resource on this Github page.